DataDog/datadog-agent-dev/docs/tutorials/cli/create-command.md

 ///

 /// note
-`app.features.enabled(key, default_value, extra_attributes)` returns the evaluated value for `key`, or `default_value` if the flag is not found.
-The client automatically includes base context like platform, CI, environment, and user; you can add `extra_attributes` to refine targeting.
+`app.features.enabled(key, default, scopes)` returns the evaluated value for `key`, or `default` if the flag is not found.
+The client automatically includes base context like platform, CI, environment, and user; you can add `scopes` to refine targeting.
 ///